Open-and-Sustainable/prismAId/user_manual/manual.md

 output_format = "json"
 log_level = "low"
 ```
-- The subsection [project.configuration] contains settings related to the project's execution environment:
+- The subsection `[project.configuration]` contains settings related to the project's execution environment:
-  - input_directory: The directory where the .txt files to be reviewed are located.
+  - `input_directory`: The directory where the .txt files to be reviewed are located.
-  - results_file_name: The path where the results will be saved.
+  - `results_file_name`: The path where the results will be saved.
 Ensure the path exists in the filesystem.
-  - output_format: The format of the output file, either "csv" or "json".
+  - `output_format`: The format of the output file, either `csv` or `json`.
-  - log_level: The level of logging:
+  - `log_level`: The level of logging:
-    - low: Minimal logging, making debugging difficult.
+    - `low`: Minimal logging, making debugging difficult.
-    - medium: Logs entries to stdout.
+    - `medium`: Logs entries to stdout.
-    - high: Saves logs to a file.
+    - `high`: Saves logs to a file (project.log).
 #### LLM Configuration:
 ```toml
 [project.llm]